 As an organised community, it began operating in the 3rd or 4th century A.D.

 According to archaeologists, in the valleys of the Tremithos river that crosses the Kiti community, they have been able to see pre-neolithic traces of life without any excavation activities being carried out.
-It is noteworthy that tombs dating back to the Late and Middle Bronze Age were discovered at random on the Tremithos river around 1900-2000 B.C.
-On the west bank of the Tremithos River, a semi-rotating section of a medieval bridge is preserved, which is supposed to be a 15th century building with Lusignan coats.
+It is noteworthy that tombs dating back to the Late and Middle Bronze Age, around 1900-2000 B.C., were discovered at random on the Tremithos river.
+On the west bank of the Tremithos River, a half destroyed section of a mediaeval bridge is preserved, which is supposed to be a 15th century building with Lusignan coats.

 Kiti existed during the Byzantine period, which is testified by the temple of Panagia Aggeloktisti.
 As N.G.
 Kyriazis states, Kiti was a house of "de plaisance".
 The last owner of Kiti from the Lusignan family was Charles Lusignan.

 During the Venetian period, Kiti was part of the Aradippou conquest with nine other villages.
-During the Franks, Kiti and Nikitari belonged to the noble Frankish family Flatro, who preserved its beauties in the 16th century.
+During the Franks, Kiti and Nikitari belonged to the noble Frankish family Flatro, which kept their feuds up to the 16th century.
 During the Ottoman domination, Cyprus was divided into 16 provinces.
 The Larnaka province included 48 villages, including Kiti.

 Photo: Kyriaki Gregoriou